sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

 But wait!
 You might have some questions:

-- Why are all the lines in the row after the anchor colored blue, when the method only outputs one of the blue lines ($150)?
+- Why are all the lines in the row after the anchor colored blue, when the output only includes one of the blue lines ($150)?
-- Why didn't `"tiebreaker": "second"` select $250 instead of $150, since $250 is the second line after the anchor (after "............")?
+- Why didn't `"tiebreaker": "second"` select $250 instead of $150, since $250 is the second line after the anchor (the first line is just a bunch of dots, "............")?

 Here are some answers:

 - Sensible shows you the entire scope of the method match, not just what the method outputs.
 So the method matches *all* the elements in the row after the anchor, but then narrows down the actual output to $150 using `"tiebreaker": "second"`.
 Seeing the entire method match in the app can help you troubleshoot unexpected output.
 - `"tiebreaker": "second"` evaluates *after* the datatype we set in the field, `"type": "currency"`.
 So, instead of looking for the second line after the anchor in general, it looks for the second line *that contains a currency*.
 There are two such lines, $250 and $150, and $150 is the second one.
-Convenient, huh?
+Convenient, right?

 Box method